 Credit: National Natural Toxins Research Center at Texas A&M University-Kingsville

-Coral snakes are small, vibrantly colored, highly poisonous snakes found in Asia and in the Americas.
-They have the second-strongest venom of any snake (the black mamba has the most deadly venom), but they are generally considered less dangerous than rattlesnakes.
-This is because coral snakes have a less effective poison-delivery system than their rattling cousins.
+Coral snakes are small, vibrantly colored, highly venomous snakes.
+They have the second-strongest venom of any snake (the black mamba has the most deadly venom), but they are generally considered less dangerous than rattlesnakes because coral snakes have a less effective poison-delivery system.

 Coral snakes are slender and small, typically between 18 and 20 inches long (45 to 50 centimeters), with some species reaching 3 feet (1 meter).
-They can be as skinny as a pencil.
+According to DesertUSA, the Western coral snake can be as skinny as a pencil.
 They have bulbous, almost-neckless heads, rounded noses and similar-looking tails, meaning that it can be hard to tell a snake’s head from its tail.

 Red and yellow, can kill a fellow;